 Restacking the Building to Allow for New Tenants

-AQUILA’ was able to rearrange existing tenants and manage their growth needs in such a way that allowed us to make room from new large tenants.
+AQUILA’ was able to rearrange existing tenants and manage their growth needs in such a way that allowed us to make room for new large tenants.

 These new leases were all signed at or above market rates.